Planning A Trip To Mount Kilimanjaro

 Preparing For Your Hiking Trip

-• Prepare for success – although mountaineering training isn’t necessary to travel to Kilimanjaro, it is a good idea to be in shape for this endeavor.
+- Prepare for success – although mountaineering training isn’t necessary to travel to Kilimanjaro, it is a good idea to be in shape for this endeavor.
 Work on your stamina during the months leading up to your trek!
-It’s a good idea to schedule long practice hikes and climbs, which will also give you the opportunity to break in your new hiking boots.
+It’s a good idea to schedule long practice hikes and climbs, which will also allow you to break in your new hiking boots.
 And because altitude can affect each person differently, it’s a good idea to get a physical before your departure.
 Pro tip: purchase comprehensive travel insurance that covers medical treatment and emergency evacuation before you leave for your trip.

-• Find a tour operator – anyone hiking Kilimanjaro is required to do so with a guide and at least two porters.
+- Find a tour operator – anyone hiking Kilimanjaro is required to do so with a guide and at least two porters.
 Finding a tour operator isn’t a luxury; it’s a requirement!
-But it also increases your chances of success significantly if you choose a reputable and experienced guide.
+But it also increases your chances of success significantly if you choose a reputable and experienced guide, like Gondwana Ecotours.
 Organized tours may be more expensive, but they offer hikers a better experience overall and tend to prioritize your safety.
 Pro tip: Avoid low-end companies.
 Check operator reviews and summit success rate before scheduling your trip to Mount Kilimanjaro.

-• Be prepared for altitude – altitude sickness is the reason for most failed summit attempts on Kilimanjaro.
+- Be prepared for altitude – altitude sickness is the reason for most failed summit attempts on Kilimanjaro.
 While planning your travel to Mount Kilimanjaro, make sure you choose a route that ascends gradually and takes at least six days to complete.
-Altitude sickness can affect anyone, no matter how fit or trained you are so it is important that you learn how to recognize the symptoms.
+Altitude sickness can affect anyone, no matter how fit or trained you are so you must learn how to recognize the symptoms.
 Pro tip: learn your limits.
 Slow and steady is a mantra that guarantees success when summiting Kilimanjaro.